giordi91/giordi91.github.io/content/post/hairExpansion.md

 ![hairExp](../images/09_hairExpansion/hairBallTassellated.gif)

-This technique is the same used by AMD for tress FX, you can see the amazing result by playing the rebooted Tomb Raider games.
+This technique is the same used by AMD for Tress FX, you can see the amazing result by playing the rebooted Tomb Raider games.
 All this is done in vertex shader, with no overhead of instancing and no geometry shader clunkiness.

 With that said, is also true that might be increasingly harder to generate more complex geometries in vertex shader compared to the geometry shader, so this is not a silver bullet.
-As a final note on vertex shader, the reader might have notice that we are generating vertices multiple times, the vertices that are shared in the triangle, of course this is wasteful, unluckily I was forced to do this by unity, which does not allow me to use a triangle list for rendering.
-Having a triangle list, it would have solve the problem of the cracks in-between segments too.
+As a final note on vertex shader, the reader might have noticed that we are generating vertices multiple times, the vertices that are shared in the triangle, of course, this is wasteful, unluckily I was forced to do this by unity, which does not allow me to use a triangle list for rendering.
+Having a triangle list, it would have solved the problem of the cracks in-between segments too.

 ## Turing mesh shaders?

 Finally, I wanted to mention the new
-{{<target-blank "Nvidia Turing mesh shader" "https://www.youtube.com/watch?v=72lYVTlPfI8">}}, this shader offers un-precedented level of flexibility when it comes to geometry rendering and done in a gpu-friendly way, exploiting the GPGPU/Compute side of it.
+{{<target-blank "Nvidia Turing mesh shader" "https://www.youtube.com/watch?v=72lYVTlPfI8">}}, this shader offers unprecedented level of flexibility when it comes to geometry rendering and done in a gpu-friendly way, exploiting the GPGPU/Compute side of it.
 The main idea is that you generate work directly on the gpu, you can process chunks of triangles and dynamically decide to cull them, generates more etc. All this is done in parallel, and you are not limited by the input assembler anymore.
-Main down side being it is only available through extensions, which makes integration in off the shelf engines like Unity a really high entry cost as amount of work needed to integrate.
-I am really looking forward to try it in my custom engine.
+Main downside being it is only available through extensions, which makes integration in off the shelf engines like Unity a really high entry cost as an amount of work needed to integrate.
+I am really looking forward to trying it in my custom engine.

 This is it for now guys!
 See you next time.